PSI-Rockin/DobieStation/README.md

 # DobieStation
 A young PS2 emulator with plans for an optimized Android port, as well as a fast, accurate, and easy-to-use PC port.

-Some homebrew can run, and several games boot as well, but nothing is playable yet.
+A large portion of the PS2's library can boot or get to menus.
+Some titles can even go in-game, including high-profile ones such as Final Fantasy X and Shadow of the Colossus.
 Not intended for general use.

 Discord: https://discord.gg/zbEXKfN